fw4spl-org/fw4spl-doc/Installation/src/WindowsInstall.rst

 2. Optionally you can install `SourceTree <https://www.sourcetreeapp.com/>`_ to manage your repositories

 3. Install `Visual Studio 2015 Community <https://www.microsoft.com/en-us/download/details.aspx?id=48146>`_
+   Be sure to launch it at least once while being logged with your user account.
+Doing so will ensure that Visual Studio is correctly registered, because otherwise, the build of some dependencies may fail.

 4. Install `Python 2.7 <https://www.python.org/downloads/>`_